impallari/Amiko-Devanagari/README.md

 Amika Fonts
 ======================

-Amika Fonts, Covering Latin + Devanagari
+Amika fonts are a set of clean and utilitarian fonts supporting Latin and Devanagari scripts.
+They are tailored for body text on the web, and low resolution cellphones.

 Work in progress...